Dre Campbell Farm

 Container

 Half-barrels are very useful and attractive plastic containers.
 Plastic pots for growing vegetables are not as pleasing.
-However, they retain moisture well and are very durable while wood can rot and clay can shatter in frosty weather.
+However, they retain moisture well and are durable, while wood can rot and clay can shatter in frosty weather.

-When growing in containers, you can use terra cotta pots or glazed ceramic pots.
-However, terracotta pots can be good or bad for plants.
-The porous nature of the material allows water and air to pass through the container [2].
-This causes the soil to dry out quickly.
+You can grow in containers such as terracotta pots or glazed ceramic pots.
+Terracotta pots can be good or bad for plants.
+The material’s porous nature allows water and air to pass through the container [2], causing the soil to dry out quickly.

 Container Size

-The right size container for the plant matters.
+The right-sized container for the plant matters.
 Choose one that is at least 12 inches deep and 10 inches wide.

 In a hot climate or long sunny spells, bigger containers with good drainage will help keep the plants from drying out.